 Yes.
 We plan to offer most of the courses again in future semesters.

 Most open courses can be accessed at any point during their duration.
-You can also access previous courses in the Archive section of the library.

 No. As long as you have an active account, you will have access to all of the course materials as well as your notes.